Participate

 People from all backgrounds must be included in research to make sure new treatments are safe and effective.
 When you volunteer to participate in a research study, you help improve health for future generations.
 Health research can range from simple questionnaires and screenings to clinical trials of investigational drugs, devices and procedures.

-Sign Up Through MyChart Section
+Sign Up Through EPIC MyChart

 MyChart makes volunteering for research easy.
 If you are a patient at the University of Kansas Health System, you can sign up to be contacted about studies for which you might be eligible.